cssallg001/BoTW_Map_Percentage_Calculator/README.md

 • Korok Seeds:  		900 total		0.0825% each		74.25% total

-I first wanted to make sure the logic of my code worked first.
 I'll eventually get around to the To Do list below, though I'm not sure when per se.
 To do:
 • Interactive GUI
 • Make official release